rasneetsingh/FBU-Twitter/README.md

 Time Spent: 35 Hours

 The following required functionality is completed:

 ☑ User can **sign in to Twitter** using OAuth login.

  ☑ User can **view tweets from their home timeline**.

   ☑User is displayed the username, name, and body for each tweet.

  ☑ User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h".

-  ☑User can ***log out of the application** by tapping on a logout button ☑User can **compose and post a new tweet**
+  ☑User can ***log out of the application** by tapping on a logout button.

+  ☑User can **compose and post a new tweet**

-  ☑User can click a “Compose” icon in the Action Bar on the top right ☑User can then enter a new tweet and post this to Twitter ☑User is taken back to home timeline with **new tweet visible** in timeline ☑Newly created tweet should be manually inserted into the timeline and not rely on a full refresh ☑User can **see a counter that displays the total number of characters remaining for tweet** that also updates the count as the user types input on the   Compose tweet page
+  ☑User can click a “Compose” icon in the Action Bar on the top right.

+  ☑User can then enter a new tweet and post this to Twitter.

+  ☑User is taken back to home timeline with **new tweet visible** in timeline.

+  ☑Newly created tweet should be manually inserted into the timeline and not rely on a full refresh.

+ ☑User can **see a counter that displays the total number of characters remaining for tweet** that also updates the count as the user types input on the   Compose tweet page.

-☑User can **pull down to refresh tweets timeline** ☑User can **see embedded image media within a tweet** on list or detail view.
+☑User can **pull down to refresh tweets timeline**.

+☑User can **see embedded image media within a tweet** on list or detail view.

 Optional Features Completed

-☑User is using **"Twitter branded" colors and styles** ☑User can click a link within a tweet body** on tweet details view.
+☑User is using **"Twitter branded" colors and styles**

+☑User can click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.

 The following additional features are completed:

 ☑ User can tap the 'cut' button in the compose activity and it will take back to timeline activity.